SamX23/group-chat-app/README.md

 # WhatsApp Clone (Working Group Chat Application)

-Hi, I have made another build using React, which is a whatsapp clone but I choose to make it simpler and trying to make all feature works fine.
+Hi, I have made a simple chat app inspired by WhatsApp web version which built using React, I'm still trying to make all features works fine.

 This project is using: